 It is of course entirely normal to want a positive reaction to your coming out immediately – you absolutely deserve to be accepted for who you are, but sadly this does not always happen.
 There are many reasons why you might not get the reaction you wanted, as described above.

 It is important to give them time to process the information and come to terms with it.
 It is best to leave your parents to it when this happens – it’s likely that they need some time to themselves.

 Keep this as calm and mature as possible.
 Your parents may have questions about your sexuality, and they could be asking them because they are worried about you and they have little or no knowledge about different sexualities.
 It is important to answer all questions honestly (as long as they are respectful and relevant and you feel comfortable answering).
 It is also important to ask why they had a bad reaction to your sexuality and to state the reasons why.
 This could help them to clear their mind and rationalise their thoughts.

 Talk About Your Feelings To Someone You Trust

 As your parents may be taking time to deal with their emotions over you coming out, they may be emotionally unavailable and caught up in their reaction while you naturally may want to talk about your feelings.
 It is really important for you to access support, but it may be better to do this with someone else other than your parents.
 This can help to give them the space they need to deal with their emotions which could result in them reacting positively sooner.

-It is worth noting that parents often feel guilt and regret for a very long time for reacting the way they did and may want to discuss this with you.
+It is worth noting that parents often feel guilt and regret for a very long time for reacting the way they did and may want to discuss this with you at a later date.

 In an ideal world, parents (and indeed, everyone) would react positively and want to celebrate you sharing this with them.

 If that doesn’t happen then remember that any negative reaction from parents to their child coming out has a lot more to do with them than you.
-In other words, their reaction is not your fault, and you should not feel ashamed.
+In other words, their reaction is not your fault or responsibility, and you should not feel ashamed.
 You are being exactly who you were always meant to be.